cweilguny/iracing-organizer/README.md

 ## Usage

-Just drop the index.html on a webserver or place it locally and open the file in your browser.
+Just drop the index.html on a webserver, create a GitHub page, or place it locally and open the file in your browser.